zohrevand/dialogue/README.md

 ### How do I login to Dialogue?

 You can login to Dialogue with your favorite standard XMPP server credentials.
-I personally use [jix.im](https://jix.im) to create XMPP accounts.
+I personally use [jix.im](https://jix.im) to create free XMPP accounts.